Exchange interaction: Exchange of spatial coordinates

 Although in the hydrogen molecule the exchange integral, Eq.
 (6), is negative, Heisenberg first suggested that it changes sign at some critical ratio of internuclear distance to mean radial extension of the atomic orbital.
+The detailed calculation, including evaluation of the above integrals with ground state hydrogen atom wave functions, and application of the variational principle to obtain the minimum energy in both cases of the hydrogen molecule for atomic orbitals and the hydrogen radical (i.e. with only one electron) for molecular orbitals can be found in the book of Müller-Kirsten pp. 272-292 (only in the second edition).

 Inclusion of spin

 The symmetric and antisymmetric combinations in Equations (1) and (2) did not include the spin variables (α = spin-up; β = spin-down); there are also antisymmetric and symmetric combinations of the spin variables: